BurntSushi/nakala/doc/SCRATCH.md

   matched.
 (This is useful for imdb-rename's name index where many films have aliases.)
 * Nakala should have a pluggable "file system abstraction," such that it can have its index read or written to from anywhere.
-That is, it shouldn't tied to an actual file system.
+That is, it shouldn't be tied to an actual file system.
 With that said, the typical way to read a Nakala index will be through memory maps.
 It's not clear how useful this abstraction will be though, since it will probably operate at the segment level and segments can get quite large.
+(In reviewing this document, it is awfully tempting to forgo this abstraction layer initially, since designing it seems like a lot of work _and_ it's insidiously complicated.)
 * Nakala should provide a way to search the index not only without relevance ranking, but without the overhead of relevance ranking.
 This should likely be both an index time and a query time setting.
 That is, it should be possible to build an index without document frequencies and it should be possible to search an index with document frequencies but without relevance ranking.

+The other major design point that Nakala could have occupied---and I did carefully consider---is a library for writing a single segment.
+This is tempting because this design space only requires focusing on the IR bits and the file format, and _not_ on anything concurrency related.
+Why?
+Because only one thread can feasibly write to a segment, and once it's written, it can never be mutated due to its representation.
+So at that point, any number of threads or processes can read from it without synchronization.

+While it's plausible I may build such a standalone library, it's likely to end up as `nakala-core`, where `nakala` itself handles everything else.
+The problem with only offering that is that it isn't broadly useful.
+It really only applies to some specific niches (imdb-rename being one of them), and in order to get it to work in a more scalable fashion, you really need to wind up building a lot of the infrastructure that `nakala` could have done for you.
+Finally, on top of all of that, ripgrep's use case absolutely requires building out that infrastructure, so I must do it anyway.
+We might as well package it up and make it generally useful.

+Plus, ever since I started learning about information retrieval ~six years ago, I've always wanted to build an IR system.
+But I wanted to do something different than what Lucene has done.
+Nakala isn't _that_ different than Lucene, but I think it will occupy enough of a niche for it to be successful.
+Time will tell.

 ## Handling identifiers